PravallikaChodisetty/linux-server-configuration/README.md

    password for grader:prav123

+  if necessary:

    mkdir .ssh

    touch .ssh/authorized_keys

    nano .ssh/authorized_keys

+   In git bash ssh-keygen

+   .ssh file will be created with id_rsa files

    now copy the contents of id_rsa (microsoft office file) and paste it in the grader.